tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-file.md

 |`x-ms-proposed-lease-id: <ID>`|Optional for `acquire`, required for `change`.
 Proposed lease ID, in a GUID string format.
 The File service returns `400 (Invalid request)` if the proposed lease ID is not in the correct format.
 See [Guid Constructor (String)](https://msdn.microsoft.com/library/96ff78dc.aspx) for a list of valid GUID string formats.|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1 KiB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see [Monitoring Azure Blob storage](/azure/storage/blobs/monitor-blob-storage).|

-### Request Body
+### Request body
 None.

-### Sample Request
+### Sample request
 The following sample request shows how to acquire a lease:

 ```
 Request Syntax:
 PUT https://myaccount.file.core.windows.net/myshare/mydirectory/myfile?comp=lease HTTP/1.1